ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop/resurs-merchant-api-for-prestashop.md

 > Always ensure that the order status is synchronized with Resurs Bank before taking manual actions.

-If an order is cancelled successfully using the **Makulera** function, the editor will reflect the updated status and show a confirmation message:
+If an order is cancelled successfully using the **Cancel** function, the editor will reflect the updated status and show a confirmation message:

 ![](images/prestashop-successful-cancel.png)